Carl Gombrich

 Carl Gombrich is a British interdisciplinary educator, academic, former opera singer and co-founder of the London Interdisciplinary School.

 Early life and education

-Carl Gombrich was born in 1965, to Dorothea Amanda Friedrich and to renown British Indologist and scholar, Richard Gombrich.
+Carl Gombrich was born in 1965, to Dorothea Amanda Friedrich and to renowned British Indologist and scholar, Richard Gombrich.
 He is the grandson of Austrian-born art historian Ernst Gombrich.

-Gombrich has received a Master's degree in Theoretical and Mathematical physics from King's College London, as well as a Master's Degree in Philosophy from the University of London.
+Gombrich has degrees in mathematics, physics and philosophy.

 Career

 Opera

 From 2000 to 2001, Gombrich was the Royal Opera House Scholar at the National Opera Studio, where he sang bass.
 He has performed in various operatic roles, such as Masetto in Don Giovanni with the Garsington Opera, as Gianettino in Fiesque, and as Macduff in Ernest Bloch's Macbeth at the University College Opera.

 Academic & Program director at University College London

 Gombrich joined University College London (UCL) in 2002 as a lecturer.
 The following year, he became a Teaching Fellow in Physics.
 He then became Principal of the University Preparatory Certificates, directing UCL's international foundation courses, which aid students coming from abroad to gain the skills to study at UK universities.

 In 2010, Gombrich was appointed Programme Director of UCL Arts and Sciences, leading the design, development and implementation of the degree, which began accepting students in 2012.
 This program was one of the first of its kind in the United Kingdom to offer a liberal arts degree.
 He directed the program until 2019.